jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/reporting.md

 `compile_operations_summary` brings risk metrics and guardrail diagnostics into one payload that operations teams can consume before approving a rollout.
-Feed it the evaluation returns plus an optional trade log and, when desired, a set of thresholds that codify your guardrails:
+Feed it the evaluation returns, optionally pass a benchmark column and trade log, and when desired supply a set of thresholds that codify your guardrails:

 ```python
 from market_nn_plus_ultra.evaluation import (